blackknight75/checks-for-understanding/module-4/backend/week_one.md

 12. What is AJAX?
 What are some benefits of using AJAX?
 >Make JS calls on a client side view.
 This allows us to change data displayed on a page without refreshing it.
 13. What's a background worker?
 When would we want to use a background worker?
 >I have never used them so I am a bit fuzzy on this topic.
+The example I remember from class was setting up a mail server and then using the background worker to do the process of sending email so your program doesnt need to wait for it.